WangHanSolo/chess/README.md

 My foolish attempt to create my own chess engine.
 Its still a work in progress.
 If you want to try it out clone the repository and compile by entering "make" (without parantheses).
 It will create the executable "game".
 GLHF!

+NOTE: I'll be polishing the engine here and there to see if I can make it better.
+Sometimes it might not work cause I am adding new stuff to it and got stuck!
+But fear not, I will try my best to get it working asap :)

 ## File Structure

 src: all the code :)